Chapter Eight: Know Your Truth: Plot

-Barry (Bill Hader) visits Fuches (Stephen Root) at his hotel room, who is delighted to see him alive.
-However, Barry punches Fuches and then takes part of his money, telling him he is done with his criminal life and leaves.
+Barry (Bill Hader) visits Fuches (Stephen Root) at his hotel room, and punches his initially delighted mentor.
+Barry takes his share of the money and leaves saying that he is done with his criminal life.

-Angry, Fuches decides to go to Pazar (Glenn Fleshler), informing him of Barry's survival and offering a partnership to kill him.
-However, Pazar is aware of Barry's acting class and refuses to cooperate with him.
-He has his henchmen tie Fuches to a chair in the garage, and brings Vacha's twin, Ruslan (Mark Ivanir), to torture Fuches, after which he will kill Fuches while he goes to kill Barry.
-Scared for Barry's safety, Hank (Anthony Carrigan) calls Barry to tell him about Pazar's incoming attack, telling him to leave town.
-Meanwhile, Moss (Paula Newsome) and her colleagues find Barry's copy of Gene's (Henry Winkler) book at Taylor's apartment, eventually getting enough evidence to get a warrant for Pazar.
+Angry, Fuches goes to Goran (Glenn Fleshler) and offers a partnership to kill him.
+However, Goran instead brings Vacha's twin, Ruslan (Mark Ivanir) to kill Fuches while he goes to kill Barry.
+Hank (Anthony Carrigan) calls Barry to tell him about Goran, telling him to leave town.
+Meanwhile, Moss (Paula Newsome) and her LAPD colleagues get a warrant for Goran.

-Pazar is angry to see that Ruslan wasted time building a pillory and decides to kill Fuches himself.
-Before he can do so, Barry kills Pazar and his men through a window and then leaves with Fuches.
-He takes him to the airport and, despite Fuches asking him not to do it, Barry gives him all the money and tells him to leave the city, as he is done with his criminal life.
-Meanwhile, Hank and the remaining henchmen discover Pazar's corpse just as the authorities are arriving.
-They decide to flee with the Bolivians, with Sifuentes (Michael Irby) accepting them.
-At an LAPD conference, the police blame the attack on Taylor and Ryan Madison, thinking both planned to send the Chechens and the Bolivians to war with each other, closing the case and staining Ryan's image.
+Failing to find Barry, Goran returns to see that Ruslan wasted time building a pillory and decides to kill Fuches himself.
+Before he can do so, Barry kills him and his henchmen and frees Fuches.
+Barry takes Fuches to Hollywood Burbank Airport, gives him all the money and tells him to leave the city, as he is done with his criminal life.
+Meanwhile, Hank and the remaining henchmen discover Goran's corpse before the authorities arrive.
+They flee and are accepted by Cristobal's (Michael Irby) Bolivian gang.
+Police blame recent events on Taylor and Ryan Madison having conspired to get the Chechens and the Bolivians to fight each other and close the case.